he426100/awesome-stars-he426100/README.md

 *   [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large languages.
 Release repo for Vicuna and FastChat-T5.

-*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and any LLM
+*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs

 *   [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.